mksir12/autouplaodinggg/README.md

 - [ ] Support for encrypted values from config
 - [ ] Add support for adding primary language to title
 - [ ] Issue#79: Not able to cross-seed rared releases
+- [X] Support for trumpable flags for PTP

 ### Backlogs
 - [ ] EPIC: GGBOT Metadata Aggregator